 Maybe she lost a toy, fought with a friend, or watched a sad movie.
 She did something wrong, didn’t get to do what she wanted, or missed you when you were away at work.

 Perhaps it’s even bigger and longer-lasting, like going through a family separation, losing a beloved pet, or moving to a new school.

 And other times, you’re not even sure why she’s feeling sad in the first place.
 But over the last few days, she’s been extra quiet and down about things that would normally make her happy.

 6 tips for helping your sad child

-It’s enough to make us question whether we’re doing the right thing or messing things up more.
+It’s enough to make you question whether you’re doing the right thing or messing things up more.

 I hear you, friend.
-Talking to my kids about feelings is a priority of mine, one I read plenty about through books and articles.
+Talking to my kids about feelings is a priority of mine.
 I want them to have a healthy relationship with their feelings, as well as know how to cope with them when they come and go.

-Whether you know the reason for her sadness or have no idea why she’s suddenly so down, you can help her cope with these sad feelings going through her.
+Whether you know the reason for her behavior or have no idea why she’s down, you can help your child cope with these sad feelings going through her.
+Here’s how: